abdojulari/transcript-editor/README.md

 ### Creating a manifest file

 New audio files and transcripts can be added to this app by creating manifest files in .csv format.
-These manifest files will contain basic information about your audio, e.g. an internal id, title, description, url to audio file, etc. These files will be read by a number of scripts that perform a number of tasks such as uploading new audio for transcription, download processed transcripts, and updating information about your audio.
+These manifest files will contain basic information about your audio, e.g. an internal id, title, description, url to audio file, etc. These files will be used to perform a number of tasks such as uploading new audio for transcription, download processed transcripts, and updating information about your audio.

 In your project folder, you should find an empty .csv file: [project/my-project/data/transcripts_seeds.csv](project/sample-project/data/transcripts_seeds.csv).
 It contains the following columns: